Learn about Mexico in facts and figures. Updated annually, this article shares a snapshot of Mexico’s geographic, demographic, and key economic data.

 Geographical location

-Mexico border the United States to the north and Guatemala, in Central America, to the south.
+Mexico borders the United States to the north and Guatemala, in Central America, to the south.
 Mexico is classed as a member of Latin American nations, and is part of the North American continent (not South or Central America as is sometimes incorrectly asserted).

 Current population